arthurpaulino/LeanMySQL/README.md

 ## What's next?

-* Provide a better way to create tables and make queries without relying so much on freestyle strings, which are prone to error
+* Provide a proper SQL DSL instead of relying on unsafe strings

 Feel free to contribute! :D